What ports are needed to access an Omnia VOLT® Remotely

 You may need to forward multiple ports on your router if you have multiple devices.
 For example;

-in other words, the router forward different ports from a SINGLE IP Address, to a single port on different IP Addresses.
+in other words, the router forwards different ports from a SINGLE IP Address to a single port on different IP Addresses.

 Different routers have different names for this function.